Project

 Actions #5

-Updated by krileon almost 4 years ago
+Updated by krileon over 4 years ago

 Actions #6

-Updated by krileon almost 4 years ago
+Updated by krileon over 4 years ago

 With note of the asset changes in #8009 stream assets should no longer be allowed to be overridden.
 This means the asset needs to be defined at time of stream creation.
 So for example you'd have a stream with the following asset.